Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/README.md

 ## Installation Prerequisites

-This code uses python, pytorch, quantus, and captum.
-Please use [`Pytorch's website`](https://pytorch.org/get-started/locally/) to download necessary packages.
+This code uses python and necessary packages in pytorch Please use [`Pytorch's website`](https://pytorch.org/get-started/locally/) to download necessary packages.

 ## Demo